Milad Mohammadi: Personal life

 Milad Mohammadi was born south of Tehran in Fallah district, however he has said that he is a native of Qazvin.
-His family is originally from Qazvin Province, Iran.
+His family is originally from Qazvin Province.
+He was born in a family of Iranian Azerbaijani, hailing from the village of Kashmarz.
 Football fans in Iran nicknamed him "Mig-Mig" that refers to a cartoon character named Roadrunner in Wile E. Coyote and the Road Runner.
 He is the twin brother of Mehrdad Mohammadi.